tbroyer/oidc-servlets/README.md

 ## Requirements

-The project requires a JDK in version 21 or higher, and Docker with Docker Compose.
+The project requires a JDK in version 21 or higher.

+You will need Docker Compose to run the example application, or run the tests locally (e.g. to contribute).

 It fulfills the following needs: